Bournville School: History

-Before Bournville became a comprehensive school in the 1970s it was previously two sibling grammar schools: Bournville Girls Grammar School and Bournville Grammar-Technical School For Boys, previously known as Bournville Boys Technical School.
+Before Bournville became a comprehensive school in the 1970s, it was previously two sibling grammar schools: Bournville Girls Grammar School and Bournville Grammar-Technical School For Boys, previously known as Bournville Boys Technical School.
 The technical school for boys, the city's first technical school, opened in October 1955.
 The technical school later combined with the girls' grammar school on the same site, and its current full title is Bournville School and Sixth Form Centre: a Business, Enterprise and Music College.

 Beginnings

 Originally designed and built as two separate schools, the first to be opened was Bournville Girls' Grammar School adjacent to the A38 Bristol Road South south of Bournville village in autumn 1954, housed in a modern building.

-One year later, in September 1955, Bournville Boys' Technical School was also opened at the top end of the same site, together with the separate and brand new two-storey dining room and a purpose-built technical block between the two school buildings.
+One year later, in September 1955, Bournville Boys' Technical School was also opened at the top end of the same site, together with the separate and new two-story dining room and a purpose-built technical block between the two school buildings.
 The twin schools shared the main playing field, with timetables arranged so that activities of the two schools did not clash.
 The tennis courts were under the control of the girls' school and were not available to the boys' school, except by special arrangement at the weekends.

-The establishment of Technical Grammar schools was a government initiative under the Tripartite Educational System, originally mapped out in the Education Act 1944 to encourage the development of the skilled senior and middle management engineers, scientists and technicians then needed by UK industry and science, to replace those lost during World War II.
-The new specialist schools were intended to form a bridge between the academic and classical learning practised by traditional grammar schools and the more practical and vocational training that formed the basis of the secondary modern schools.
+The establishment of Technical Grammar schools was a government initiative under the Tripartite Educational System, originally mapped out in the Education Act 1944, to encourage the development of the skilled senior and middle management engineers, scientists and technicians.

-The new school's timetable ensured that through years seven to nine the traditional academic subjects were fully covered, while in years ten onwards academic studies reduced and more time was spent on the more technical subjects of chemistry, physics, woodwork, metalwork and technical drawing.
-The boys' school forged close ties with local industrial and scientific concerns and, in return for cash sponsorship of materials and occasional teaching support by their specialists and foremen, those engineering businesses enjoyed first call on qualified pupils when they left school.
+The new school's timetable ensured that in years seven to nine the traditional academic subjects were covered, while in years ten onwards academic studies were reduced and more time was spent on the technical subjects of chemistry, physics, woodwork, metalwork and technical drawing.
+The boys' school forged ties with local industrial and scientific concerns and, in return for cash sponsorship of materials and occasional teaching support by their specialists and foremen, those engineering businesses enjoyed first call on qualified pupils when they left school.